DevOluwapelumi/TheEvent-Stream-Website/Readme.txt

 License: https://bootstrapmade.com/license/

 This repository contains the source code for an Event Stream Website, a dynamic and interactive platform designed to showcase and broadcast real-time events.
 Whether you're organizing conferences, webinars, live performances, or any event with a digital footprint, this website will help you engage your audience and keep them informed about upcoming, ongoing, and past events.

+Features:

+Real-time Event Updates: The website provides live event updates, ensuring that your audience stays up to date with the latest information.
+Event Schedule: Display a clear and organized schedule of events, including start times, descriptions, and speakers or performers.